netmindz/WLED-sync/README.md

 Have an existing project with FFT audio analysis that you want to add WLED devices to?

 Then this is the library for you, see two examples

+If you do use this libray in your project, I would love to heart from you, please email will - at - netmindz.net